2018/19 | Conestoga College

 Promotion Standard #4

-Participation is a component of evaluations in all Fitness courses, even with a doctor's certificate (refer to Fitness: Doctor's Certificate Policy).
+Participation is a component of the course standards in all Fitness courses, even with a doctor's certificate (refer to Fitness: Doctor's Certificate Policy).
 Please refer to specific Fitness course outlines for additional information.

 Promotion Standard #5